 Murphy's Law for travelers: If anything can go wrong, it will go wrong while you're on vacation -- which is arguably the worst time a household calamity can strike.
 Coming home from your honeymoon, African safari or Mediterranean cruise can be gloomy.
 But returning from a memorable journey and learning something has gone seriously wrong at home can be downright devastating.

 A simple, albeit crucial, way to gain peace of mind while traveling is to ask a friend or neighbor to keep an eye on your house while you're away.
 First, bribe your friend with some freshly baked cookies or cupcakes.
 Next, ask him or her to drive by your home once every day or so and check on the place.
-Give this person a key so that he or she can bring your mail in, feed your cat, water your plants, rake your leaves, etc. If you don't use a garage, you may also want to give this person a key to your car -- you never know when your vehicle may need to be moved.
+Give this person a key so that he or she can bring your mail in, feed your cat, water your plants, rake your leaves, etc. If you don't have a garage, you may also want to give this person a key to your car -- you never know when your vehicle may need to be moved.
 He or she should also have your contact information and a copy of your itinerary in case of emergencies.

 Do you have more than one person visiting your house while you're away?
 If so, tell them about each other!
 If the neighbor you asked to keep an eye on your abode calls the police on your elderly cat sitter, don't say we didn't warn you.